Cell Therapy FAQ’s

 What are the tools of regenerative medicine?

 Traditionally, various medications and hormones have been used to limit disease and help the body repair itself.
 For example, hormone replacement therapy has shown the ability to more optimally help the immune system and thus help us repair diseased or injured tissues.
 Genetic research is an evolving area where we will eventually learn and utilize more ways of specifically dealing with gene defects causing degenerative disease.
-Stem cell therapy has already shown considerable promise in treating many degenerative conditions.
-Stem cells communicate with our tissues and with each other through a complex system of protein signaling molecules called cytokines or “growth factors.”
+Cell therapy has already shown considerable promise in treating many degenerative conditions.
+Regenerative cells communicate with our tissues and with each other through a complex system of protein signaling molecules called cytokines or “growth factors.”
 There are thousands of growth factors and some FDA approved and clinically available such as AQ topical growth factors that are useful for a number of cosmetic and therapeutic purposes.
-The science of using growth factors with stem cells is evolving and represents the next main area of growth in regenerative medicine.
+The science of using growth factors is evolving and represents the next main area of growth in regenerative medicine.

 What is a stem cell?